Morkalork/react-tape-wiggle/README.md

 ## React and Redux

 Weeell, this project won't explain react as a concept or redux either.
-What I will say is that redux helps react handle state in a neat way and I personally found [https://css-tricks.com/learning-react-redux/](this tutorial) fantastic when it came to explaning how all that works.
+What I will say is that redux helps react handle state in a neat way and I personally found [this tutorial](https://css-tricks.com/learning-react-redux/) fantastic when it came to explaning how all that works.

 ## react-hyperscript-helpers WTF!?